Big Island Green Sand Beach

 Taking pictures and videos of the sunset and the fantastic scenery: If you want to take photographs, we recommend you come early in the morning because later in the day, the sun is too high and it's not so excellent for photography.

-Surfing: There are some sound waves for you to surf, but only experienced surfers should try it.
+Surfing: There are some sound waves for you to surf, but only experienced surfers should try them.
 Because there is no lifeguard on this beach, make sure you stay safe when surfing!

 Sunbathing: Papakolea Beach has soft green sand and stunning water, making this an ideal spot to relax under the sun.